tornadoweb/tornado/docs/gen.rst

    ------------

-   Instances of the following classes may be used in yield expressions in the generator.  `Futures <concurrent.futures.Future>` may be yielded as well; their result method will be called automatically when they are ready.
+   Instances of the following classes may be used in yield expressions in the generator.  `Futures <.Future>` may be yielded as well;
+   their result method will be called automatically when they are ready.
 Additionally, lists of any combination of these objects may be yielded; the result is a list of the results of each yield point in the same order.

    .. autoclass:: Task